Joined as a Soloist in 1964

 Betsy Erickson was born in Oakland, California and began her formal dance training at San Francisco Ballet School on a Ford Foundation Scholarship, where she studied with Lew and Harold Christensen and Anatole Vilzak.
 In addition, she studied for many years with Valentina Pereyslavic and Hector Zaraspe in New York.

 Erickson was appointed ballet master in January 1992.
-She is responsible for rehearsal of various ballets from San Francisco Ballet's repertory, including works by Lew Christensen, Helgi Tomasson, Val Caniparoli, Jerome Robbins, Mark Morris, and Alexei Ratmansky.
+She is responsible for the rehearsal of various ballets from San Francisco Ballet’s repertory, including works by Lew Christensen, Helgi Tomasson, Val Caniparoli, Jerome Robbins, Mark Morris, and Alexei Ratmansky.